Polarization and multiscale structural balance in signed networks

 Since signed networks represent valenced relations, a fundamental question concerns the degree to which positive and negative ties are consistent with respect to notions of (anti)transitivity, and whether these microscopic patterns give rise to a polarized macroscopic organization into mutually antagonistic clusters.
-Both problems are studied in Structural Balance Theory (SBT)~\cite{cartwrightStructuralBalanceGeneralization1956,hararyStructuralModelsIntroduction1965}, which originated from Gestalt psychology and the work of Fritz Heider~\cite{heiderAttitudesCognitiveOrganization1946}.
-Heider proposed that positive relations should be transitive (a friend of my friend is my friend) and negative relations antitransitive (an enemy of my enemy is my friend), i.e.~valences of relations should agree between positively linked agents and be opposite for negatively linked ones.
-These considerations were later formalized and generalized in graph-theoretic terms and used to demonstrate that (anti)transitivity of (negative) positive relations is directly linked to the properties of semicycles, and as a result to clustering and polarization.
-Namely, polarized macrostates clustered in two antagonistic groups require that all semicycles are positive; that is, the products of the signs of their edges are positive (strong balance property; Fig.~\ref{fig:examples})~\cite{cartwrightStructuralBalanceGeneralization1956}.
-Systems clustered into $k \geq 2$ antagonistic groups require that there are no semicycles with exactly one negative edge (weak balance property)~\cite{davisClusteringStructuralBalance1967}.
-See Methods, Sec.~\ref{sec:methods:sbt}, for an overview of the main terms and results of SBT.
-A more detailed discussion can be found in~\cite{cartwrightStructuralBalanceGeneralization1956,davisClusteringStructuralBalance1967}.
+Both problems are studied in Structural Balance Theory (SBT)~\cite{cartwrightStructuralBalanceGeneralization1956,hararyStructuralModelsIntroduction1965}, which originated from Gestalt psychology and the work of Fritz Heider~\cite{heiderAttitudesCognitiveOrganization1946}, who proposed that positive relations should be transitive (a friend of my friend is my friend) and negative relations antitransitive (an enemy of my enemy is my friend),

+e.g.~two positively (negatively) linked nodes should have identical (opposite) signs on their ties to shared neighbours.

+These considerations were later formalized and generalized in graph-theoretic terms and used to demonstrate that (anti)transitivity of (negative) positive relations is directly linked to the properties of cycles, and as a result to clustering and polarization.
+Namely, polarized

+systems clustered in exactly two antagonistic groups, in which in-group ties are exclusively positive and out-group ties negative, require that all cycles are positive, or that the products of the signs of their edges are positive~\cite{cartwrightStructuralBalanceGeneralization1956} (strong balance property; see Fig.~\ref{fig:examples} for a visual explanation and some examples).

+Systems clustered into $b \geq 2$ antagonistic blocks require that there are no cycles with exactly one negative edge (weak balance property)~\cite{davisClusteringStructuralBalance1967}.

+See Methods, Sec.~\ref{sec:methods:sbt}, for an overview of the main definitions and theorems of SBT, including their general form applicable to directed networks based on the notion of semicycles.